-Charles Tolbert is an intellectual property/entertainment attorney in New York and New Jersey.
+Charles Tolbert is an intellectual property/entertainment and business attorney in New York and New Jersey.
 Tolbert handles business development and legal matters for entertainment and technology businesses and counsels some of the most important artists, designers, production companies, and publishing companies in the world.
-He has provided legal services for award-winning films including the Emmy®-nominated documentary Brooklyn Castle and the Oscar®-nominated documentary How To Survive A Plague.
+He has handled senior executive and CEO level corporate employment and severance agreement negotiations and provided legal services for award-winning films including the Emmy®-nominated documentary Brooklyn Castle and the Oscar®-nominated documentary How To Survive A Plague.

 Tolbert was Director of Strategic Partnerships at Pearson, the world’s leading education company, driving company revenue by leading key business and rights initiatives across digital, mobile, and virtual learning platforms.
 Key managed properties included: